-- Removal of 0.25 ha of planted native vegetation that is assigned PCT 1326 (Woollybutt White Stringybark - Forest Red Gum grassy woodland) as the closest matching candidate PCT. - Temporary short-term disturbance of the potential movement corridor for the Green and Golden Bell Frog during construction of the pipeline. - Removal of four, small artificial detention ponds on the area on the existing coal terminal Berth 101 site that may be used on occasion by the Green and Golden Bell Frog but are unlikely to provide breeding habitat. - Potential indirect impacts on adjoining vegetation associated with edge effects, light spill, noise and introduction of weeds and pathogens. - Potential impacts on water quality from construction and operation.
+- Removal of 0.23 ha of planted native vegetation that is assigned PCT 1326 (Woollybutt White Stringybark Forest Red Gum grassy woodland) as the closest matching candidate PCT, and is considered habitat for the Southern Myotis (Myotis macropus). - Temporary short-term disturbance of the potential movement corridor for the Green and Golden Bell Frog during construction of the pipeline. - Removal of five, small artificial detention ponds (less than 0.1 ha) near the existing coal terminal Berth 101 site that may be occupied on occasion by the Green and Golden Bell Frog but are unlikely to provide breeding habitat. - Potential indirect impacts on adjoining vegetation associated with edge effects, light spill, noise and introduction of weeds and pathogens. - Potential impacts on water quality from construction and operation.

 At total of 3 ecosystem credits are required to offset residual impacts of the project upon potential threatened species habitat within vegetation zone 1 (1326_Moderate-good).
-No species credits are required to be calculated as offsets for the project.
+A total of 2 species credits are required for the Southern Myotis and 1 species credit for the Green and Golden Bell Frog.